prakash-thunder/CELEBRITY_FACE_DETECTION/README.md

 4 Lionel Messi

-## User Interface
+## User Interface screenshot

 ![App Screenshot](https://github.com/prakash-thunder/CELEBRITY_FACE_DETECTION/blob/main/model_face_detection.png?raw=true)

-## Here is the folder structure,
-* UI : This contains ui website code

-* server: Python flask server

-* model: Contains python notebook for model building

-* google_image_scrapping: code to scrap google for images

-* images_dataset: Dataset used for our model training

-## Technologies used in this project,
+### Below data science concepts are used in this project
-1. Python

-2. Numpy and OpenCV for data cleaning
+  - Data loading and cleaning

-3. Matplotlib & Seaborn for data visualization
+  - Outlier detection and removal

+  - Feature engineering

+  - Dimensionality reduction

+  - Gridsearchcv for hyperparameter tunning

+  - K fold cross validation

+### Technology and tools used in this project

+   - Python

+   - CV2 for image Visualization and resize the image

+   -Numpy for convert 3D(rgb channel) to 1D

-4. Sklearn for model building
+   - Sklearn for model building

-5. Jupyter notebook, visual studio code
+   - Jupyter Notebook

-6. Python flask for http server
+   - Python flask for http server

-7. HTML/CSS/Javascript for UI
+   - HTML/CSS/Javascript for UI
+## Step
+ 1.We will first build a model using sklearn and SVC algorithm

+ 2.Second step would be to write a python flask server that uses the saved model to serve http requests.

+ 3.Third component is the website built in html, css and javascript that allows user to select file of celebrity

+    Step#1: Import the required libraries
+    Step#2: Load the data
+    Step#3: convert 3D(rgb)array to 1D array
+    Step#4: Build Machine Learning Model
+    Step#5: Testing The model
+    Step#6: Export the model
+    Step#7: Export any other important info
+## Frontend
+- HTML

+- CSS

+- Javascript

+## Backend
+- Flask